KevinYobe/java17Practice/src/main/java/org/java17practice/java17practice/streams/introduction/streams.md

 **3. Terminal Operation: Produce** a result.
 A stream can only be used once, so the stream is no longer valid after the terminal operation.
 - A stream does not store data.
 Rather, data is generated upfront, and as needed.
 - Streams, thus, are lazy evaluated.
 This means that data is only generated when needed, i.e. when there is a terminal operation in the stream.
+- Computation on source data is only done when the terminal operation is initiated.
+No terminal operation = no computation
-- Lazy evaluation also means that Stream will stop processing the data at the earliest convinience.
+- Lazy evaluation also means that Stream will stop processing the data at the earliest convenience.

+## Streams and Concurrency

+- Unless the source was explicitly designed for concurrent modification (such as a ConcurrentHashMap), unpredictable or erroneous behavior may result from modifying the stream source while it is being queried

+## Collections vs Streams
+- Collections and streams have some similarities but have different goals.
+- Collections are concerned with efficient access and management of data elements
+- Streams provide a means to directly access their data elements.
+- Streams therefore are mainly concerned with the source and aggregate computational methods that wil be performed on the source

 ## Creating a Stream